Local Spanish Guide

 Mate Club de Conversación: This is a structured event where you are seated with a group of two native English speakers and two native Spanish speakers.
 You will switch between languages and groups throughout the event.
 They meet a few days a week, and you have to sign up and pay to attend.

-Films, Series, Books
+Films, Series, Books, podcasts

 Films & Series from Argentina